gediz/mpv-wiki/Stuff-to-do.md

 - We need a maintainer for the OSC (the "UI" that appears as overlay over the video).

+- Convert the libmpv documentation from in-place doxygen to external documentation (the way vapoursynth does it might be a good idea).

 For all of these you should ask on #mpv-devel for help and guidance.